What Is A Good Win Percentage?

 But even though you would make money, the chances of you having the discipline to stick to such a strategy is slim.

-The problem is our ancient psychological structures inherent in our brains as mammals.
+The problem is our ancient psychological structures inherent in our brains.

 A computer algorithm could trade a strategy like that no problem.
 It can take 9 losses in a row and not feel any trepidation whatsoever about taking the 10th trade.